FernandoRocha88/WalkthroughProject/README.md

   * We build a Classifier (WeatherClf) to predict RainTomorrow based on weather data
     * Train data - label: RainTomorrow ; features: all other variables:
   * We will build a Regression Model (WeatherReg) to predict RainfallTomorrow based on weather data
-    * Train data - subset RainTomorrow as 1, label: RainfallTomorrow, features: all other variables
+    * Train data - subset RainfallTomorrow as 1, label: RainfallTomorrow, features: all other variables

 * Business Requirement 2: Cluster
   *  We will build a Clustering Model (WeatherClust) to group weather data